cp2k/cp2k-input-tools/README.md

 ## TODOs

 * [ ] general: give full context on errors (add it to exceptions)
-* [ ] preprocessor: uses regexes where we should employ another state machine to get nested variables right (possibly use the HSM feature of the transitions pkg)
 * [ ] preprocessor: some of the regexes do not cover all corner cases
-* [ ] preprocessor: we ignore some garbage where we shouldn't
 * [ ] preprocessor: losing original context when replacing variables
 * [ ] preprocessor: variable substitution might add additional line endings which we are currently lumping together with tokens from the other lines
 * [ ] parser: unit conversion of values